Medical-Imaging-Group/DCE-MRI-Compare/README.md

   - Ktrans with zero padding (US)
   - Ktrans with no regularization (L2), TV+L1 regularisation, L1 regularization only and TV regularization only.
   - This code is based on work done by Yi.
 Guo1 in this paper "Direct Estimation of Tracer-Kinetic Parameter Maps from Highly Undersampled Brain DCE-MRI" and uses    some codes and libraries from his program available at ["https://github.com/usc-mrel/DCE_direct_recon".](https://github.com/usc-mrel/DCE_direct_recon)
-  -This folder has 4 main files/folder:-
+  - This folder has 4 main files/folder:-
- -1.main.m  :-  This file executes the code and estimates Ktrans map for undersampling rate of 20X, 50X and 100X.
+ 1.main.m  :-  This file executes the code and estimates Ktrans map for undersampling rate of 20X, 50X and 100X.
  2.lam_mat.mat :- This .mat file contains the regularization parameter values of all methods for all undersampling rates.
  3.Dataset :- This folder contains the dataset of patient B.
  4.Vol :-  This folder contains the recontructed Ktrans map of patient B for all undersampling rates (R).